catima/userdoc/en/admin.md

 ![](assets/setup/stats.png)

+## API

+Catima offers the possibility to get a catalog's informations through an API. *This option has to be activated by a system administrator.
+To activate your catalog's API, contact the persons in charge of the project.*

+### Who can access the data ?

+One must either have a Catima account, be logged in and have access to the catalog to be able to use it's API (password method) or have the catalog's API key (API key method).
+The available data with the password method is the same than the data that the user has access to and can be restricted while the API key method grants access to the full catalog.
+For this reason, **never publicly share an API key.**

+Create and delete API keys in from the **API** tab in "Set Up" mode.
+It is possible to have several API keys at the same time.

+More informations for API requests can be foud [in the documentation](https://catimalb.unil.ch/api-docs/index.html).

 # Catalog access and visibility

 The CATIMA website can be accessible to all visitors or restricted to members/staff only.
 To configure who can see it, access the **General** setting on the left sidebar: